-The Antica Strada Regina, built during the late period of the Roman Empire, was an important road connection along the west side of the lake.
+The Antica Strada Regina, which ran along the west side of the lake, was built during the late period of the Roman Empire.
 For centuries it was an important connection between the south and the north side of the Alps, between the territory of Como and Milano and the Transalpine regions.
-This well conserved stretch of the antique road starts at Nobiallo and leads along the slopes of “Sasso Rancio” to Rezzonico.
+It was with time also used by the medieval pilgrims on their way to rom.
+This well conserved stretch of the antique road starts at Nobiallo and leads along the slopes of “Sasso Rancio” to the splendid village of Rezzonico.

-At the end of the village you corss a beatiful bridge that date back to the second half of the IV century and is called ” della Madonna” because it leads to the close-by Sancturary of the Madonna della Pace, a baroque structure.
+At the end of the village you cross an ancient bridge that dates back to the second half of the IV century and it is called ” della Madonna” because it leads to the close-by Sancturary of the Madonna della Pace, a baroque structure.

 The miraculous event that led to its construction goes back to the first 1600s when a simulacrum of Matteo Stoppani of 1484, placed in a chapel, shed tears.
 It was therefore decided to build the sanctuary in 1656.

 From the Sanctuary begins the steep ascent of Sasso Rancio, a rough and arid rock overlooking the lake, which forced travelers to a difficult climb not without danger.
 It was however used until 1902, the date of construction of the present lake side road.

 Below you can spot the beautiful Villa la Gaeta.
 The Ambrosoli family commissioned the architects Adolfo and Gino Coppedè to build a house in the form of a medieval-Renaissance castle that was completed in 1921.
 Here some scenes of the James Bond movie “Casino Royale” were filmed.